 - Federal Work Study requires half-time enrollment.

 University cancellation of a class section for which you enrolled can affect your summer aid eligibility could be affected if the University cancels your class.
 Contact our office as soon as possible after you've been notified of the cancellation.

-Need a play to stay this summer?
+Need a place to stay this summer?
 Learn about the University of Akron summer housing availability by contacting Residence Life and Housing at 330.972.7800 or firstname.lastname@example.org.